ManicodeSecurity/Defending-DevOps/007-Istio/README.md

 kubectl -n istio-system get service istio-ingressgateway
 ```

 Now, paste the IP address with a shortened link as follows in your browser and you will see that there are some issues.
-Egress is blocked by default.
-The API is not able to make outbound connections by default.
+Egress traffic is blocked by default.
+The API is not able to make outbound connections to follow redirects.
 ```
 http://35.197.37.188/api/check?url=https://bit.ly/hi
 # NOT ALLOWED or fail to resolve